Stan Boyd: Busch Series

-Stan Boyd made his Busch Series debut at Dover in 2003 for MacDonald Motorsports, starting 32nd and finishing five laps down in 23rd.
+Boyd made his Busch Series debut at Dover in 2003 for MacDonald Motorsports, starting 32nd and finishing five laps down in 23rd.
 It was his only start of the year.

 Boyd moved full-time to the Busch Series in 2004 with Ware Racing Enterprises.
 He attempted Daytona with the team's second car, the No. 57, with Kevin Conway as his teammate in the No. 51.
 Both failed to qualify.
 Boyd would not make another attempt until Darlington, which he made, but suffered engine failure early on and finished 41st.

-Boyd moved over to the No. 51 at Bristol with Morgan Shepherd taking over the #57.
+Boyd moved over to the No. 51 at Bristol with Morgan Shepherd taking over the No. 57.
 Boyd qualified 33rd and finished a solid 25th, four laps down.
 He failed to make the next two races and then Kim Crosby ran the car at Talladega.
 Boyd then made California, but coming into the pits he spun, knocking two tires into his own pit crew.
 He finished 38th.
 Boyd then finished 32nd after engine failure at Gateway.
 Shepherd ran the No. 51 at Richmond with Travis Powell running at Nazareth.
 Boyd returned at Charlotte and made the field, but Joe Gibbs Racing bought them out and placed J. J. Yeley, who had failed to qualify, into the car.
 Boyd made the field at Dover but crashed out on lap 34, finishing 38th.
 David Eshleman ran the No. 51 at Nashville, but Boyd returned at Kentucky, finishing last after parking the car on lap two.

 With Bobby Dotter, Kim Crosby, and Blake Mallory running the next three races, Boyd did not see another race until New Hampshire, where he had to park the car on lap seventeen as funding was decreasing.
 Boyd moved back to the No. 57 with Crosby running the No. 51 at Pike's Peak.
 Both would start and park on lap eleven.
 Boyd then got to run the whole Indianapolis Raceway Park race in the No. 57, finishing 27th, four laps down.
 Boyd then left Ware Racing to join MacDonald Motorsports.

-His career with the MacDonald team began at California where he ran a backup car, the No. 71.
+Boyd's career with the MacDonald team began at California where he ran a backup car, the No. 71.
 He parked on lap ten, finishing 38th.
 He did not attempt any more races until Kansas, where he failed to qualify.
 At Memphis, Boyd ran a third car, the No. 70, but again failed to qualify.
 Boyd got to run the team's main No. 72 car for the final two races of the season, finishing a solid 26th just three laps down at Darlington.
 At Homestead-Miami he finished 32nd, four laps down.
 However, he wasn't kept on for 2005.

-He returned to the series in 2005 at Atlanta with Means Racing, but failed to qualify.
+Boyd returned to the series in 2005 at Atlanta with Means Racing, but failed to qualify.
 He later attempted Kentucky in 2006 with Keith Coleman Racing in the No. 23, but again failed to qualify.
 He has not attempted a race since.